danzin/DIY-http-server/README.md

 `Router` dynamically checks the request's method and calls the appropriate registered handler.

 By default, `POST` requests to `/files/filename` with `--data` attached save the data to file in `/public/uploads/filename`.
-Uploaded file can be retrieved with `GET` request to `/files/uploads/filename`
+Uploaded files can be retrieved with `GET` request to `/files/uploads/filename`